AthanasiosPetsanis/LFG/README.md

 It requires 2 seperate addons that come preinstalled with Blender to be enabled.
 These are:
   - The "Add Mesh: A.N.T.Landscape" addon and
   - The "3D-print: toolbox" addon
+One last thing needed is to download the files in this [google drive](url) and place them inside the folder.
+This is so that you can have the prescanned landscapes and object collections (they were too big for github).

 # How to install:
 After you made sure the prequisite addons are enabled and after you downloaded the zip file and extract it: